LGBT Awareness Training FAQs

 - If I’m a straight ally and don’t know anything about LGBTQ+ people, how can I prepare myself to teach this class?

 We recommend our books as a great source of information necessary to successfully provide LGBT awareness training.
 The second edition of “Coming Out From Behind The Badge” covers all of the topics necessary for this training.
+Our LGBT Awareness Training For Trainers course will provide you with the foundational knowledge you need and includes a complete curriculum package with the textbook above.

 - Does course material already exist that I can use to provide this training?